-WTOC first reported Monday morning that the application was denied because of numerous warnings of drinking alcohol before and during the parade, according to the denial letter received over the weekend.
+As WTOC first reported Monday morning, the application was denied because of numerous warnings of drinking alcohol before and during the parade, according to the denial letter received over the weekend.

-Brendan Sheehan, General Chairman of the 2013 St. Patrick's Day Parade Committee, told WTOC it shouldn't be a surprise because they have warned the organizers over and over again about issues with firefighter behavior during the parade, specifically drinking alcohol.
+Brendan Sheehan, General Chairman of the 2013 St. Patrick's Day Parade Committee, told WTOC it shouldn't be a surprise to Grismer since they have warned the organizers over and over again about issues with firefighter behavior during the parade, specifically drinking alcohol.
+He says the banner of Our Nation's Firefighters includes more and more cities and communities, to the point where they don't know who is in their own parade.
+Despite promises to control the behavior, he say it continues.

 The parade committee says the firefighters who plan on coming to Savannah to march under the Our Nation's Firefighter's banner are more than welcome to come to the parade, and they respect their service.
-However, they can't march in the parade.
+However, they can't march.